MOSES * EGYPT * SPAETH

 OVE VON SPAETH has made a MASTERPIECE - even 5 books on Moses, - the books I can recommend WARMLY.

-This author guides us into an exiting and compound time travel, which is so complete, carried through in choice of words and research in ancient writings, star maps, and papyrus scrolls, and with lots of surprising info that it takes your breath away while you are following "the golden thread" all the way through all the books until you have turned the last page.
+This author guides us into an exciting and compound time travel, which is so complete, carried through in choice of words and research in ancient writings, star maps, and papyrus scrolls, and with lots of surprising info that it takes your breath away while you are following "the golden thread" all the way through all the books until you have turned the last page.
 A travel into present of the past - by these books you can be "buried" in the consciousness via the narrating historical panorama, which the author is leading us into.

 A presentation, which even penetrates enigmatic mysteries, making the reader rejoicing in enthusiasm.